helen-kladova/werf/docs/pages/configuration/introduction.md

 1. Definition of project meta information such as project name, which will affect build, deploy and other commands.
 2. Definition of the images to be built.

 Werf uses YAML configuration file `werf.yaml` placed in the root folder of your application.
-The config is a collection of config sections -- parts of YAML file separated by three hyphens (http://yaml.org/spec/1.2/spec.html#id2800132):
+The config is a collection of config sections -- parts of YAML file separated by [three hyphens](http://yaml.org/spec/1.2/spec.html#id2800132):

 ```yaml
 CONFIG_SECTION